Andis Professional Barber Combo Review

 What else is Andis Master great at?

-I have to mention that the hair cutter also feels heavy and tends to get hot.
+I have to mention in this Andis professional barber combo review that the hair cutter also feels heavy and tends to get hot.
 However, safe from the exquisite ceramic piece of art called Andis BGRc, Andis clippers are like that.
 Same as many of Oster’s models.

 The reason?
 Both brands extensively specialize in professional barber hair clippers.
 And you won’t find a professional hair cutter that doesn’t make you feel its weight or skips on the heating process.